cambridge-cares/TheWorldAvatar/Agents/DevInstAgent/README.md

 The device instantiation framework is a framework to allow fast and consistent sensor instantiation on the knowledge graph to allow faster deployment and development.
 It can be summarised in the following figure:
 ![Device instantiation framework](./readme_img/framework.png)

 Sensors will be connected to a microcontroller and it will send data to an IoT database.
-For this agent, Thingsboard is used for the development of the agent.
-The Post-Processing agent will pull the data from the database and instantiate a timeseries of the data on the knowledge graph.
+ThingsBoard is used as the IoT database for the development of this framework.
+The post-processing agent will pull the data from the database and instantiate the timeseries data in the knowledge graph.
 This agent work with and without the use of the stack.
 If the stack is used, the agent will send the data to the [data bridge agent](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Agents/DataBridgeAgent) for instantiation.

 The post processing agent will also be responsible for instantiating agent and derivation instances when needed.
-THe post processing agent is also responsible for creating the timeseries instances.
-Hence, for different projects, different post processing agents may be needed.
+The post-processing agent is also responsible for creating the timeseries instances.
+Hence, for different projects, different post-processing agents may be needed.
 An example of this post-processing agent is the [FHAgent](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Agents/FHAgent) which is responsible for handling fumehood occupancy timeseries data and derivation instances.

  The device instantiaion agent will be responsible for instantiating the sensors and devices in the knowledge graph using a device descriptor file written by the user.